meeshkan/unmock-java-core/README.md

 [build]: https://circleci.com/gh/unmock/unmock-js
 [coverage]: https://coveralls.io/github/unmock/unmock-js

-Public API mocking for Node.js.
+Public API mocking for Java, Scala, Kotlin, Clojure, Groovy and friends.

 Unmock can be used to test modules that perform requests to third-party APIs like Hubspot, SendGrid, Behance, and hundreds of other public APIs.